ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 AS might decide to not revoke them.
 However, any access tokens granted after this update process are new access tokens and do not modify the rights of existing access tokens.

-## Canceling a Grant Request {#continue-delete}
+## Revoking a Grant Request {#continue-delete}

-If the client instance wishes to cancel an ongoing grant request, it makes an HTTP DELETE request to the continuation URI.
+If the client instance wishes to cancel an ongoing grant request and place it into the _revoked_ state, the client instance makes an
+HTTP DELETE request to the continuation URI.

 ~~~ http-message